davemcfadden/Springboot/spring-boot-mongo/README.md

 # Future work

-- Implement number of commands from the aggregation framework.
+- Implement a number of commands using the aggregation framework.